-In about half of elder financial fraud cases, the perpetrators were strangers.
+In about half of elder abuse financial fraud cases, the perpetrators were strangers.
 They often target victims when they are out shopping, driving or managing their financial affairs.
 The criminals often looked for particular “flags of vulnerability” such as handicap stickers on cars, canes, or looking and acting confused, according to the report, which analyzed news articles about crimes against older people from April through June 2010.

 About 35% of the cases involved people who the victim knew, such as caretakers, handymen, friends, children and neighbors.
 The thieves took advantage of an opportunity to steal credit cards, forge checks, empty bank accounts, transfer assets and otherwise “decimate elders’ financial safety nets,” the report said.

 Businesses, such as attorneys, banks, contractors and accountants were responsible for ripping off older Americans in about 12% of the cases.
 Though there were fewer instances, these cases on average involved greater financial losses, the study found.